oetherington/ChessPieceSwitcher/README.md

-# LichessPieceSwitcher
+# ChessPieceSwitcher

-A browser extension for switching up the pieces on Lichess.
+A browser extension for switching around the piece sprites on Lichess and Chess.com.
 Note that the game isn't effected, only the sprites that you see on your end.
 Why?
 That's a very good question...

 I am not responsible for any ELO losses or brain aneurysms that you may experience as a result of using this extension.